Gizelle Bryant Cease And Desist Letter: ‘RHOP’ Star Reacts To Legal Action

 A post shared by gizellebryant (@gizellebryant) on

 And it is quite possible that Charrisse doesn’t want to deal with her marriage in the public eye.
 While it may not exist anymore, she may want to keep the pain and hurt to herself to avoid hurting her children even more.
-And maybe on some level Jackson Jordan feels like a failure for letting her marriage slip.
+And maybe on some level, Jackson Jordan feels like a failure for letting her marriage slip.
 Even though she shared it on The Real Housewives of Potomac, she may have hoped that her co-stars would have her back.

 What do you think about the cease and desist letter?
 Do you think Gizelle Bryant crossed the line, given she talked about her co-star’s marriage troubles?